EARnagram/lessons/sec2/your_first_rails_app/your-first-rails-app.md

 `rails d scaffold pastry`

-You can always delete a rails generation using rails destroy.
+You can always delete a rails generation using `rails destroy`.

 ###Generate a model